Block USB Drives on Windows using Intune remediations

 To monitor Intune device remediation, Go to Devices > Remediations > Click on USB Block remediation created

-After completing the deployment, Registry Entries will be created according to the Remediation script.
-Please follow the below steps to check and confirm the deployment on a target device:
+After completing the deployment, registry entries will be created according to the remediation script.
+Let’s confirm it from one of the target device:

 • Press the Win + R keys to open the Run dialog box